1860 Pittsburgh Directory Alfred

 that would have to be paid on loans or a mortgage.
 At the same time not a few

-priests who had not been half as long on the mission were building and were
+priests who had not been half as long on the mission were building and were encouraged

-in interest than the original buildings cost; and the new episcopal residence,
+than the original buildings cost; and the new episcopal residence, if I am not

-if I am not very much mistaken was one of them.
-Yet Father Treacy, whose study
+very much mistaken was one of them.
+Yet Father Treacy, whose study was to keep

-will appear in its proper place, the result would have been far different.
+in its proper place, the result would have been far different.

 It may be as well